LemmySmackett/LemmySmackettCom/content/stories/general/bat_and_switch.md

 mature: false
 extreme: false
 ---
-Bruce, removing the cowl.
+Bruce removes the cowl.
 "I give up, Alfred.
 Batman is dead."

 Alfred's voice carries from across the Bat-Cave.
 "But Master Wayne, you've never been one to quit.
 Gotham needs you!"